In Demand: History

 Viewer's Choice logo from 1985 to 1999.

-The origins of the service (which is/was unrelated to Canada's Viewers Choice) date back to 1978 and the well-known interactive television experiment in Columbus, Ohio, Warner-Amex Satellite Entertainment's QUBE system.
+The origins of the service (unrelated to Canada's Viewers Choice) began in 1978, with the interactive television experiment in Columbus, Ohio, Warner-Amex Satellite Entertainment's QUBE system.
 Viewer's Choice started as one of ten channels on QUBE, with its name arising from the service presenting viewers one of five films to be aired on the channel with their QUBE remotes, though at that time, it was a multiple choice by viewer vote of which film would air on the channel space, rather than a selection of films.
 Viewer's Choice expanded with QUBE as the service launched in additional cities.
-Warner satellite-linked their QUBE systems, and Viacom, partnered at the time with Warner-Amex with the merger of their competing pay-TV services, Showtime/The Movie Channel Inc., joined the venture, adding Viewer's Choice to their own cable systems and eventually becoming the pay-per-view selection of channels under its now traditional concept.
+Warner satellite-linked their QUBE systems, and Viacom, partnered at the time with Warner-Amex with the merger of their competing pay television services, Showtime/The Movie Channel Inc., joined the venture, adding Viewer's Choice to their own cable systems and eventually becoming the pay-per-view selection of channels under its eventual traditional concept.

-The QUBE project ended in 1985 with financial losses, resulting in the sale of the Warner-Amex assets to Viacom.
+The QUBE project ended in 1985, due to financial losses, resulting in the sale of the Warner-Amex assets to Viacom.
 The pay-per-view arm was split off from the rest of the Warner-Amex assets (which became known as MTV Networks) and instead was placed under the Showtime/TMC division.
 The service was launched nationally via satellite to cable companies in six states on November 27, 1985, with one channel of pay-per-view content, still under the Viewer's Choice name.
-A second channel, utilizing cassette tapes delivered to cable operators, was also available; this eventually evolved into Viewer's Choice II in 1988, which has since been rebranded and refocused as the Hot Choice service.
+A second channel, utilizing cassette tapes delivered to cable operators, was also available; this eventually evolved into Viewer's Choice II in 1988, which was later rebranded and refocused as the Hot Choice service.
 In 1989, Group W Satellite Communications bought a 50% stake in Viewers' Choice and Request TV.